Tychobra/polishedpayments/README.md

     )
     ```

 The user's subscription status will now be checked before your Shiny's apps server logic runs.

-    - Details:

-      - If the user does not have a subscription, set them up with the default subscription.

-      - If the user has a subscription that is either in it's free trial period, or the user has set up a payment method, then allow the user to continue on to the app.

-      - If the user has a subscription in which the free trial has expired, but they have not yet enabled a payment method, then redirect them to their account page where they can set up their subscription.
+If the user does not have a subscription, `polishedpayments` will set them up with the default subscription.
+If the user has a subscription that is either in it's free trial period, or the user has set up a payment method, then `polishedpayments` will allow the user to continue on to the app.
+If the user has a subscription in which the free trial has expired, but they have not yet enabled a payment method, then `polishedpayments` will redirect them to their account page where they can set up their subscription.

-    - **NOTE:** This function should be placed at the top of your `server` function

 6. (Optional) Add button or link to redirect user to 'Account' page with `go_to_account()`